Do you feel like selling never gets any easier?

 • Quantify all potential costs associated with AI adoption across software, hardware, integration, training, consultants, and staffing.
 Get help from finance teams or external experts to estimate expenses accurately.

-• Then, estimate benefits through increased efficiency, cost reductions, revenue gains, and other metrics based on process improvements expected from AI.
+• Then estimate benefits from increased efficiency, cost reductions, revenue gains, and other metrics driven by AI-driven process improvements.

 ROI = (net benefits / total costs) x 100